-Considering that there was quite a bit to like, and nothing that caused any major annoyances, this was definitely worth watching.
+Considering that there was quite a bit to like and nothing to really hate, this was definitely worth reading.

 I mainly recommend this to fans of The Ancient Magus Bride, as they will be able to enjoy this the most.

-If you liked the review and would like to see more, please consider supporting me on Patreon or, if you are anxious to find out what happens next, buy a copy of the second volume of the manga from Book Depository, who offers free shipping to many countries around the world, so that I can continue following a series that many of enjoy and possibly find more worthwhile anime to watch.
+If you liked this review and would like to see more, please consider either supporting me on Patreon, buying a copy of the reviewed title, or preordering the next volume from Book Depository, who offers free shipping to many countries around the world, so I can continue following this series and possibly find more worthwhile reads for you guys.

 Use an app on your phone (e.g. Scan for Android) to capture the image above.
 If successful, you should be taken to the web version of this article.